logrange/website/docs/concepts.md

 So this 3 combinations of tags are unique, so each of them can address a specific partition.

 ## Write operation
 Write operation is a process of appending one or more records into ONE partition.
-Write always specifies the target partitions where the records could be appended to.
-In case of multiple writes happens at the same time, the records could be shaffled and there is no guarantee which record comes first.
+Write always specifies the target partition where the records to be appended to.
+In case of multiple writes happen to the same partition at the same time, the records could be shaffled.

 Example.
 Two operations W1 and W2 applied simultaneously for a partition P:
 ```
 1. Before writes: P=[R0, R1, R2, R3]
-2. Two writes happened at the same time: W1=[A0, A1, A2], W2=[B0, B2, B3, B4]
+2. Two writes happened at the same time: W1=[A0, A1, A2], W2=[B0, B1, B2, B3]
-3. After the writes: P=[R0, R1, R2, R3, B0, A0, A1, B2, B3, B4, A2]
+3. After the writes, one of the possible result: P=[R0, R1, R2, R3, B0, A0, A1, B1, B2, B3, A2]
 ```
 Logrange guarantees that in the result of a batch write operation W:
 1. All the records from W will be appended after the all records from the partition, which were there before the write operation.
-2. The records from the write operation W will appear in the partition in same order as they were written there.
+2. The records from the write operation W will appear in the partition in the same order as they were written there.

 ## Pipe
 _Pipe_ is a mechanism by which records from a write operation W could be also written to another partition.

 A Pipe has the following attributes:
 - _Name_.
-A pipe unique name which provided by user.
+A pipe unique name provided by user.
 - _Source filter_.
 This is a condition, which will be applied to tags of a write operation W. In case of the condition is true, the pipe operation will be triggered
 - _Destination Tags_.
 A tags combination which uniquely identify resulted partition
 - _Records filter_.
 This is a condition which will be applied to every record from W. Only records that meet the criteria, will be written into the destination pipe.